randomdude/gcc-cross-x86_64-elf/README.md

-This code was shamelessly taken from https://github.com/beevik/docker - I've changed only about two words in the source.
-I've changed some deps to come over via HTTPS instead of FTP but that's about it.
-Thanks to Brett Vickers for the original work.

-Anyway, this will build an x86_64-elf-gcc toolchain.
-I use it to build code which runs without an OS present (ie, GRUB loads it).

-The resulting image is of an Debian stretch image with the built toolchain installed and ready to go.

-To use it, you can simply build and run this container, and then 'docker exec gcc ...' to compile.
-Or, you can build your project in a container based on this one.
-For an example, see the 'btstestbench' project, which does this:
+This is a fork from randomdude/gcc-cross-x86_64-elf that contains the update dependencies to build an x86_64-elf-gcc toolchain.
+Here you can find the docker repo: https://hub.docker.com/r/maxbalej/gcc-cross-x86_64-elf-lt

 ```
-FROM randomdude/gcc-cross-x86_64-elf
+FROM maxbalej/gcc-cross-x86_64-elf-lt:latest

 RUN apt-get update
 RUN apt-get upgrade -y